storj/storj/docs/design/storagenode-graceful-exit/overview.md

 A storage node will no longer participate in repairs or uploads once a Graceful Exit has been initiated.
 In addition, bandwidth used for piece transfers should not count against bandwidth used.

-The exiting node must continue to respond to audit and download requests.
+The exiting node must continue to respond to audit, download, and retain (garbage collection) requests.

 ### Non-Goals